High end and complex chassis assembly for the best crystal chamber and core reveal, with a majority of metal parts.

 Step 17: Solder the male pins (same advice, to not exceed on the amount of pewter).
 We used super glue again to secure the male pins in the dedicated holder.
 The wires being exposed, choose the color of wires you prefer.
 You can then identify the wires at the end by using a small length of colored wire.
 Once the custom male plug is done, you can insert it on the chassis rods

 Step 18: Testing time!
-Add the Tube 8) (5mmODx12.7mm) over the tube 4) in order to support the custom pins male connector.
-Then add the custom connector by sliding it over the tubes 4) and 2) and check if the assembly work properly.
+Add the Tube 5mmODx12.7mm over the top tube 4mmOD in order to support the custom pins male connector.
+Then add the custom connector and check if the assembly work properly.
 Once everything testing, you can remove the male connector and proceed to the next step.

 /!\ Important: It is very important at that point to check the connectivity of each of your 10 pins (Switches, Main Led and Accent Led).
 It is also very important to make sure both upper and bottom parts of the chassis magnets bind properly.
 If there is any gaps, adjust your tubes accordingly or the male connector placement accordingly.
 For example, if your male connector sits too high, it will create a gap between the magnets, reduce the length of the support Tube 8) to insert the connector a bit lower.